 Through your coursework, you will learn how to

-- Assist in developing strategic plans
+- Participate in the development of strategic plans

-- Assist in the decision-making process required of top managers
+- Support the management decision-making process

 - Design and build an accounting information system